jh603/ChemMCP/README.md

 TODO: API use.

-### Use Case 2: Integration with Anthropic Claude Desktop
+### Use Case 2: Integration with LLM GUI Client (Claude Desktop)

-Follow [this tutorial](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop) to configure Claude Desktop client for ChemMTK.
+Anthropic's Claude Desktop is the best client for MCP until know.
+Follow [this tutorial](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop) to configure it for ChemMTK.
 For the JSON configuration, please refer to the following.

 ```json
 {